Income Tax

 TAX RETURN SELF-PREPARERS:

 The Archbold return is a separate filing from your federal & state returns and cannot be done using online tax services.
-It must be mailed or dropped off to our office at 300 N Defiance St. PO Box 406, by April 15th or the federal due date.
-Walk-in tax return preparation is available in our office when your bring the proper documents listed here:
+It must be mailed or dropped off to our office at 130 Westfield Dr, PO Box 406, by April 15th or the federal due date.
+Walk-in tax return preparation is available in our office when your bring the proper documents:

 ~Copies of all W-2’S, 1099’S, Federal 1040 pg 1-2 and any Schedules must be attached.